 Ghana | Ajenjua Bepo Forest Reserve : Newmont

-The Denver-based Newmont Mining Corporation is planning to place an open pit gold mine in the Ajenjua Bepo Forest Reserve in the Birim North District in the Eastern region of Ghana.
+Despite heated opposition from local communities, Denver-based Newmont Mining Corporation began production in an open pit gold mine in the Ajenjua Bepo Forest Reserve in the Birim North District in the Eastern region of Ghana.

-If developed, the Akyem mine would occupy an area 1.65 miles long (2.6 km) and a half mile across (.8 km), and would create waste piles 60-100 m high.
+The mine occupies an area 1.65 miles long (2.6 km) and a half mile across (.8 km), and would create waste piles 60-100 m high.
 The mine would destroy an estimated 183 acres (74 ha) of forest in the reserve, threatening the Reserve's noted diverse wildlife and plant species, including several rare species of birds, amphibians, and mammals, and displacing the farming communities that live around the forest.

 Chile | Espolon Valley : Kinross Gold Corp.